Skip To Main Content

 Experiential Learning

-Designed to excite the developmental learning of children ages 7-10, our camp activities include environmental studies, hayrides, exercises in elements of sustainability, seed sovereignty, caring for animals, nature crafts and community building.
+Designed to excite the developmental learning of children ages 7-10, our camp activities include environmental studies, hayrides, exercises in elements of sustainability, caring for animals, nature crafts and community building.
+We love to play, get our hands dirty and fully immerse ourselves in our beautiful outdoor learning spaces!
 All the while, we aim to inspire the development of environmental, global citizens.

 See why families love our summer camps.